 Why Allergy Shots Are Used

 An allergy occurs when the body's immune system has an exaggerated reaction to a usually harmless substance.
-The most common allergens (substances that trigger the allergy) are dust mites, molds, pollen, pets with fur or feathers, stinging insects, and some kinds of foods.
+Some common allergens (substances that trigger the allergy) are dust mites, molds, pollen, pets with fur or feathers, stinging insects, and foods.